chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 3. Click **ADD USER ACCOUNT*.
 4. Enter `wordpress` as the User name.
 5. Enter a password that you can remember.
-6. Select **Allow any host (%)** for the Host name.
+6. Select **Allow any host (%)** for the name of Host.
 6. Click **Add**.

 {% capture tips2 %}
 **Command-line method** \
-You may also try use the following command line to create the database and the user:
+You may also try using the following command line to create the database and the user:

 ```bash
 gcloud sql databases create wordpress --instance kraken-cloud-sql --charset utf8 --collation utf8_general_ci